Rose Leslie: Career

 In 2012, she was cast in seasons two, three and four of the popular HBO fantasy series Game of Thrones as the wildling Ygritte.
 The A.V.
 Clubs Rowan Kaiser stated: "As Ygritte, [Rose] is both dangerous and flirtatious, and it's fun to watch."
 Den of Geek's David Crow exclaimed, "A complicated character [...]
 Rose Leslie devours the screen."
 In 2013, Vox.com's Emily St. James (under The A.V.
 Club) review for "The Climb" episode, "(In the books) Ygritte is a means to an end... (but) on screen, as embodied by Rose Leslie, she becomes something more," whilst The Atlantics Christopher Orr summed up her portrayal in the 2014 episode "The Watchers of the Wall" by concluding: "Rose Leslie has been one of a handful of performers on the show who've really elevated their characters above what they were in the books."

 While on Game of Thrones, Leslie appeared in the 2012 drama film Now Is Good and in episodes of ITV detective television series Vera, Channel 4 conspiracy drama Utopia and BBC One's comedy series Blandings.

 From October to November 2014, she appeared in the four-part mini-series The Great Fire.
 She then starred in the horror film Honeymoon.
 She has since played DS Emma Lane in the BBC detective drama Luther with positive response and starred in the 2015 action adventure/fantasy film The Last Witch Hunter.

 She and David Tennant recorded an audiobook version of Carmilla in 2015.
 In 2016, she portrayed the character of Athena in Sticky Notes.

 In 2016, Leslie was cast in The Good Fight, a CBS All Access legal drama and spin off of The Good Wife.
 She plays Maia Rindell, a young lawyer who just passed the bar exam and whose family is involved in a financial scam, destroying her reputation.
 The first episode aired in February 2017.
 In July 2019, it was revealed that Leslie would not return for the show's fourth season.

 In 2017 Leslie provided the voice for the female protagonist "En" in the video game Echo, a game by Copenhagen-based game developer Ultra Ultra.

 In October 2019 Leslie was cast as Louise Bourget in Kenneth Branagh's adaptation of Agatha Christie's novel Death on The Nile.
 The film was released on 11 February 2022.

 In January 2020, Leslie joined the cast of BBC's and World Productions's drama series Vigil, which premiered in 2021.

 In February 2021, Leslie was cast in HBO's The Time Traveler's Wife TV series based on the novel by Audrey Niffenegger, starring as Clare Abshire alongside Theo James as Henry DeTamble.

 In 2024, Leslie appeared in the BBC series Miss Austen as the character of Isabella Fowle.
 Miss Austen is a BBC adaptation of a novel, in which Isabella is the daughter of Jane Austen's close family friend.
+In 2025, Leslie starred as Constance in Laura Wade's adaptation of The Constant Wife at the Royal Shakespeare Company Stratford Swan Theatre.